-We could downgrade CEZ's rating if the company fails to maintain a financial profile commensurate with our guidance for funds from operations (FFO)/net debt above 22% and retained cash flow (RCF)/net debt above 15%.
-Downward pressure could also build if the company's business risks increase because of, for example, its involvement in new nuclear development projects without any support mechanism; or the government support assumption currently incorporated into our assessment weakens.
+We could downgrade CEZ's rating if the company fails to maintain a financial profile commensurate with our guidance for FFO/net debt at least in the low 20s and retained cash flow (RCF)/net debt in the mid teens in percentage terms; or it eventually becomes entangled in the development of new nuclear projects in Czechia to the extent that it is exposed to potential construction risks.
 Any rating downgrade would take into account the Czech government's credit quality and the likelihood of extraordinary support.